Bernard Tomic: 2022: First match win since 2021 Wimbledon qualifying

 Tomic lost in the first round of the Australian Open qualifying to Roman Safiullin.
 Tomic complained to the umpire about the lack of COVID-19 testing at the Australian Open, and tested positive for the virus two days after the loss.

 Tomic's next tournament was the Monterrey Challenger in March, where he recorded his first match win at any level since the qualifying rounds at 2021 Wimbledon by beating fourth seed Cedrik-Marcel Stebe in straight sets.

-2023–2025: Top 175 return
+2023–2026: Lincoln Challenger title; Top 175 return; first ATP quarter-final since 2019

 In 2023, after losing in the final of a Futures tournament in Doha, Tomic qualified for the Monterrey Challenger.
 There, he reached his first Challenger quarterfinal since 2018 after defeating Juan Pablo Ficovich and upsetting second seed Emilio Gómez while saving two match points.
 He eventually lost to Mitchell Krueger in the quarterfinals, losing 6–4 in the first set before retiring a break down in the second.
 He returned to top 300, for the first time in nearly two years, with a title at the M15 Futures tournament in Las Vegas where he beat Thai-Son Kwiatkowski in the final.

+In July 2026, Tomic won 2026 Lincoln Challenger by defeating Estonian Mark Lajal in three sets in the final.
+Consequently, he returned to the No. 171 spot in the singles rankings on July 27, 2026.

+Playing in the first round as a lucky loser at the 2026 Los Cabos Open, Tomic recorded his first tour-level hard-court win since 2021, defeating Mexican Alex Hernández 6–1, 6–0 in just 46 minutes.
+In the second round Tomic upset No. 4 seed Karen Khachanov in straight sets to reach his first tour-level quarter-final since 2019.
+He lost his quarter-final match against fifth-seeded Cameron Norrie in straight sets in just 50 minutes, winning the opening game of the match before losing the next 12 in a row.